 This number of publications is an essential requirement for a dissertation review.
 For that reason, for the purpose of a dissertation review an overall evaluation will be made of all relevant factors including the nature and content of the publications and the details of their authorship, and their connection to the dissertation.
 In addition the dissertation itself will be required to demonstrate a high level of completeness, as well as academic merit.
 In addition to the holding of an open meeting for the presentation of the dissertation, the Degree Review Committee, Department Meeting, and the GSH Faculty Council will each need to judge if the dissertation is worthy of the degree of doctor of philosophy.

-目 次 Contents
+Contents

-2020 年度(令和 2 年度)学年暦 2020/2021 Academic Calendar for the Graduate School of Horticulture 研究目標
+2021/2022 Academic Calendar for the Graduate School of Horticulture

-2020 年度(令和 2 年度)授業カレンダー 2020/2021 Class Calendar for the Graduate School of Horticulture
+2021/2022 Class Calendar for the Graduate School of Horticulture

 Message from the Dean